flori/ollama-ruby/README.md

 Model with architecture llama found.
 Connecting to llava-llama3@http://localhost:11434 now… Type /help to display the chat help.
-📨 user> /image spec/assets/kitten.jpg
-Attached image spec/assets/kitten.jpg to the next message.
-📸 user> What's on this image?
+📸 user> What's on this image? ./spec/assets/kitten.jpg 📨 assistant:
-📨 assistant:
 The image captures a moment of tranquility featuring a young cat.
 The cat, adorned with gray and white fur marked by black stripes on its face and legs,